nmi-lab/dcll/README.md

 # Synaptic Plasticity Dynamics for Deep Continuous Local Learning (DCLL)

-This repo contains the pytorch implementation of the DCLL learning rule presented in [this paper](https://arxiv.org/abs/1811.10766).
+This repo contains the [PyTorch](https://pytorch.org/) implementation of the DCLL learning rule presented in [this paper](https://arxiv.org/abs/1811.10766).
 If you use this code in a scientific publication, please include the following reference in your bibliography:

 ```